 - Provide stickers, nametag space, or the equivalent so that people can indicate their preferred names, titles, and pronouns.

-- Call them Scholarships.
-Be explicit to how you choose candidates and don’t make them conduct trauma porn to be approved.
+- Call them “scholarships”.
+Be explicit to how you choose candidates, and don’t make them recapitulate personal trauma to be approved.

-- Include travel so that you aren’t excluding people who are economically disadvantaged.
+- Include travel costs in scholarships so that you aren’t excluding people who are economically disadvantaged.
 If you can’t do this, make it clear that they are solely ticket scholarships.

 - Ensure an accessible stage (see above).